Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Introduction

-To address the above challenges, we propose a chain-of-thoughts \cite{cot} (CoT)-based method, \fullmethod (\method), which utilizes an instruction-tuned LLM to manipulate attributes and reconstruct new sentences.
-Specifically, we prompt the LLMs following a three-step framework.
-In Step 1, we directly query LLMs to decompose sentences into multiple attributes that are independent of task-specific attributes.
-We argue that such a set of dynamic attributes capture the uniqueness of single sentences and fit for all domains without fine-tuning models.
-In Step 2, we instruct LLMs to output a guideline to switch task-specific attributes and maintain the others.
-Finally, in Step 3, we prompt the LLMs to reconstruct the sentence based on the guideline from Step 2.
-All these steps are conducted in a single query of LLM which guarantees the consistency of attribute manipulation and reconstruction.
+Different from the existing controllable generation works in computer vision~\cite{gan_manipulation, latent_semantics} and natural language processing~\cite{kruengkrai-2019-learning,flipda}, where attributes are manipulated in the latent space of the encoder before reconstructing new instances, we leverage the chain-of-thought (CoT) prompting~\cite{cot} to directly edit the text using LLMs in three steps, (1) attribute decomposition, (2) manipulation proposal, and (3) sentence reconstruction.
+Specifically, we start with the user-provided, task-specific attributes, and then prompt LLMs to decompose each individual text example into other orthogonal attributes.
+Compared with a pre-defined attribute set per dataset, we believe that such dynamically constructed, per-example sets of attributes can better capture the uniqueness of every piece of text.
+Second, we instruct LLMs to propose a plan to manipulate the values of the task-specific attributes while maintaining the other attribute values the same.
+Finally, we prompt the LLMs to reconstruct the sentence based on the manipulation proposal.
+All these steps are written in a single prompt and fed to the LLM at once.
 Furthermore, using LLMs benefits the interpretability of our framework where attributes are completely transparent to users.